-Published on November 16th, 2020 by Aristofanis Papadatos
+Updated on May 17th, 2022 by Aristofanis Papadatos

-  Approximately half of the decline of the stock price has occurred due to the coronavirus crisis but the stock underperformed the market even before the pandemic, primarily due to the exceptionally high growth expectations that prevailed during the IPO process.
+The collapse of the stock price has occurred due to the coronavirus crisis but also due to the inability of the company to live up to the exceptionally high growth expectations that prevailed during the IPO process.

 However, the company is only in the very early phases of a multi-year growth trajectory and is growing its revenues at a high rate.
 And it still has promising growth prospects up ahead.
 Nevertheless, it is natural for income-oriented investors to wonder whether Lyft will ever pay a dividend.

 Lyft does not currently pay a dividend, which is fairly common among growth stocks, particularly those in the technology sector.
 Income investors are much more likely to consider high-quality dividend growth stocks such as the Dividend Aristocrats, a group of 65 stocks in the S&P 500 with 25+ years of dividend increases.

 You can download an Excel spreadsheet of all 65 Dividend Aristocrats (with metrics that matter such as dividend yields and price-to-earnings ratios) by clicking the link below:

 Investors interested in buying shares of Lyft may also be interested to know whether the company will pay a dividend anytime soon.
 While there is always a chance a company could initiate a dividend down the road, Lyft still has a long way to go on its journey before a dividend is a real possibility.